Thailand - Wat Pho (Bangkok)

 (Wat Phra Chettuphon Wimon Mangkhlaram Ratchaworamahawihan)

 Wat Pho is the oldest and largest temple in Bangkok, classified as a first class royal temple same as Wat Arun or Wat Benchamabophit (The Marble Temple) and is very famous for the huge Reclining Buddha.
-The temple is also known as the center of traditional Thai massage.
+The temple is also known as Thailand's first university and the center of traditional Thai massage.

 The temple was partly restored and renamed to Wat Phrachetuphon Wimonmangkhalaram Ratchaworamahawiharn.